Rick Stansbury: Western Kentucky

 On March 28, 2016, Stansbury was hired as head coach at Western Kentucky University, replacing Ray Harper.
 During Stansbury's time on the Hill, he led the Hilltoppers to four 20-win seasons, 11 Power Five victories, a Conference USA Eastern Season title, a National Invitational Tournament (NIT) semifinal appearance, and a Conference USA Regular Season title.

 Stansbury led Western Kentucky to 11 victories over Power Five teams, including four wins against ranked opponents.
 In comparison, the remaining 13 teams in Conference USA collectively secured just seven such wins.
 Western Kentucky defeated four top 20 ranked teams: #16 Purdue, #18 West Virginia, #15 Wisconsin, and at #8 Alabama Crimson Tide (The only home loss of Alabama's season).
 In the two seasons before COVID-19 restrictions hit, Western Kentucky's E.A.
 Diddle Arena was sold out preseason for consecutive seasons for the first time in school history.
 The Hilltoppers defeated their in-state rival Louisville Cardinals during the 2020–21 season, marking the program's first ever win over Louisville in E.A.
 Diddle Arena.

 From 2017 to 2022, Western Kentucky consistently ranked among the top teams in the conference, finishing either first or second in the regular season or conference tournament each year.
 The Hilltoppers were 1 of 17 teams in the country to finish with at least 19 wins each season.
 Western Kentucky achieved outright top-3 finishes in conference play for four consecutive seasons, the first time they have done so since 1969–72.

 In 2021–22, the Hilltoppers became the first team in Conference USA history to reach the conference championship game in three consecutive seasons.
-Stansbury moved into 8th place on the all-time wins list in Conference USA history during the 2022–23 season.
+Stansbury moved into 8th all-time in Conference USA wins during the 2022–23 season.

 Memphis

 After the 2022–23 season, Stansbury was hired at Memphis, joining Penny Hardaway.
 While Hardaway was suspended in 2023–24, Stansbury took over as interim Head Coach; he won all the games while Hardaway was suspended, including a win at Missouri.

-Stansbury was tasked with recruiting and constructing the 2024-25 roster through the transfer portal.
-Memphis secured the nation's No. 2 recruiting class in 2023–24 and followed it up with more great talent in 2024–25, landing the No. 9 class in the country.
-The 2024–25 team had three former transfers named to the American Conference First Team, the most from the same team in American Conference history.
-Memphis in 2024-25 won the American Conference Regular Season for the first time in school history.
+Stansbury was tasked with recruiting and constructing through the transfer portal.
+Memphis secured the nation's No. 2 recruiting class in 2023–24 and the No. 9 class in the country in 2024–25.
+Memphis spent 21 weeks in the top 10 of the RPI rankings during the 2024–25 season, marking the most sustained stretch of statistical performance in program history.
+The previous high for the program was 18 weeks, achieved in both 2005–06 and 2007–08.

+The 2024–25 team had three former transfers named to the conference's first team, the most ever in American Conference history.
+Memphis won the American Conference Regular Season for the first time in program history.

+LSU

+On April 3, 2026, Stansbury was named the associate head coach for Louisiana State University, joining Will Wade and his staff.